thymikee/jest-preset-angular/website/versioned_docs/version-8.x/getting-started/options.md

 - `"snapshotSerializers"` - array of serializers which will be applied to snapshot the code.
 Note: by default angular adds some angular-specific attributes to the code (like `ng-reflect-*`, `ng-version="*"`, `_ngcontent-c*` etc).
   This package provides serializer to remove such attributes.
 This makes snapshots cleaner and more human-readable.
-  To remove such specific attributes use `AngularNoNgAttributesSnapshotSerializer` serializer.
-You need to add `AngularNoNgAttributesSnapshotSerializer` serializer manually (see [`test` app configuration](https://github.com/thymikee/jest-preset-angular/blob/master/e2e/test-app-v9/package.json#L47-L51)).
+  To remove such specific attributes use `no-ng-attributes` serializer.
+You need to add `no-ng-attributes` serializer manually.